sf-wdi-14/notes/lectures/week-7/_1_monday/dawn/auth-in-rails.md

   ```
 * Run `rake routes` to ensure your new routes are properly registered.

-##Step 5 — Signup a new user: forms, login, and error msgs
+##Step 5 — Signing up a new user: forms, login, and error msgs

 * Create a `form_for` a new user that sends a `post` request to your `user#create` action.